kindredgroupsec/vulnhub/README.md

 # Vulnhub

-This projected is intended to be a directory structure full of missconfigured or vulnerable applications running in Docker or Vagrant and examples on how to exploit them.
-Intention is that you should find your favorite application and all the ways it can be exploitet is documented and with examples.
+This project is intended to be a directory structure full of missconfigured or vulnerable applications running in Docker or Vagrant and examples on how to exploit them.
+Intention is that you should find application and all the ways it can be exploitet documented with examples.

 ## Usage